-The emphasis is on exploring the relationship between people and the environment and on finding out about places both in the local area, in the scenic Peak Park, in the UK and in the wider world.
+The emphasis in Geography is on exploring the relationship between people and the environment and on finding out about places both in the local area, the scenic Peak Park, in the UK and in the wider world.

 Geography is taught throughout the school following the Common Entrance Syllabus, which has been recently updated.
 The syllabus requirement encompasses human, physical and environmental geographical issues.
 In Years 3, 4 and 5 the subject is taught by class teacher and there after it is taught by Geography specialists.
 Each pupil receives three lessons a week, with preps in addition for Year 7 and 8 children.
 The scholars are prepared for the requirements of their senior school.

 To prepare our pupils, as well as stimulating an interest in the local area, each year from 3 upwards conducts some local fieldwork.
 This ranges from visiting a local farm to investigating the school microclimate to understanding the problems of engineering the Monsal Dale railway through the heart of the Peak District National Park.
 We get outside as much as possible to enhance the learning in the classroom setting and help children recognise and think about this pristine Peak National Park environment we are lucky to be schooled in.